 In this article, we’ll look at how to print your logo and some logo printing best practices so you’ll have what you need to get top-notch results.

 Logo file types and variations for print

-Before you send your logo to the printer, there are a few things to consider, including which version of your logo is best for the product you want to print it on.
+Before you send your logo design to the printer, consider a few things, including which version of your logo is best for the product you want to print it on.

 A mug might look better with a smaller symbol version of your logo, so it doesn’t become warped on the curved surface.
 A notepad, on the other hand, will be a prime canvas for the full logo because it’s a larger and flatter surface.